 With gratitude to the many who have generously given to The Tynietoy Heritage Fund, The Tynietoy Heritage Committee has begun furnishing The Mansion*.

-Chris Pratt began the process by giving the initial gift: an ADORABLE pink painted dressing screen for the nursery room.
-SO CUTE!!!!
-And, it is so well coordinated with the painted murals on the nursery walls.
+Chris Pratt began the process by giving the initial gift: a pink painted dressing screen for the nursery room.
 All of this, like all of the Tynietoy furnishings, are hand painted.
 Often those who did the hand painting were students at RISD employed to work part-time at Tynietoy.

-The next time you are at the Club be sure to stop and see how wonderful all of this looks.
-The Mansion has only begun to be furnished; there is still more to be done.
+Furnishing The Mansion is in progress; there is still more to be done.
 If you would like to serve on the committee, have a piece of Tynietoy furnishing you would like to donate, or to make a monetary gift so that our furnishing can continue, please phone the Handicraft Club at 401-831-5337.
-It is such fun to be part of it all.
-You may also click on the link below to make your donation now.

 * “The Mansion” is the model name of the Tynietoy Company miniature house which The Handicraft Club has acquired.